Static Method in Java (with Examples)

 1000

-Can We use This or Super Keyword in Class Method in Java?
+Can We Use this or super Keyword in Class Method in Java?

 Similarly, we cannot use the super keyword inside the body of static method.
 This is because we use super keyword to call superclass method from the overriding method in the subclass.
 Since we cannot override the static methods, we cannot use the super keyword in its body.
+Let’s take an example program based on it.

 package staticMethod;